artsiomkorzun/1brc-walkthrough/Walkthrough.md

 }
 ```

-And the main loop looks like this:
+The main loop looks like this:
 ```java
 class Key {
     final byte[] array;